michaelabon/okta-verify-auto-send/README.md

 automatically send the push notification or the SMS / text message to your phone.

+## Install the extension

+The extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/okta-verify-auto-send/emplldgagngbkepbhafkhcnlmjfjjbdp?hl=en-US).

 ## License

 ISC License (included in the `LICENSE` file).